HTTPS-Scanning: Why it should be enabled on Sophos

 - 2013 - Edward Snowden says good encryption is secure

-- 2013 - (March) Google search is now encrypted by default
+- 2013 – (March) Google search is now encrypted by default.

-- 2014 - Google prefers HTTPS pages and ranks them higher in order to attract users to switch.
+- 2014 – Google favors HTTPS pages and ranks them higher to entice users to switch.

-- 2015 - (03.12.2015) Let’s Encrypt enters the open beta phase for everyone
+- 2015 – (03.12.2015) Let’s Encrypt enters the open beta phase for all

-- 2016 - (09.03.2016) Let’s Encrypt has already delivered 1 million certificates
+- 2016 – (09.03.2016) Let’s Encrypt has already issued 1 million certificates

-- 2016 - (13.04.2016) Let’s Encrypt terminates beta phase.
+- 2016 – (13.04.2016) Let’s Encrypt ends beta phase.

 - 2016 - (16.10.2016) HTTPS encryption on the web reaches 50 percent for the first time

-- 2017 - (24.10.2017) 71 of the 100 most-visited Web sites use HTTPS
+- 2017 – (10/24/2017) 71 of the 100 most visited websites rely on HTTPS.

-- 2018 - (February) 81 of the top 100 sites on the web use HTTPS by default
+- 2018 – (February) 81 of the top 100 sites on the web use HTTPS by default.

 1.7 million certificates for more than 3.8 million websites.

-*Of course, we have tried “Let’s Encrypt” ourselves.
+*Of course, we have already tried “Let’s Encrypt” ourselves.
 Since January 2016 this blog is equipped with a Let’s Encrypt certificate.

 Encryption and security